bbetanc1/partitions/README.md

 ## Acknowledgements

-This work was partially supported by the National Science Foundation through
+This work was supported through the National Science Foundation through NSF CAREER Award 1652431.